teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 ![Illustration of two GC-MS spectra aligned for visual comparison](../../images/tuto_gcms_match_spec.png "Best match between an experimental pseudospectrum (red) and a database entry (blue)")

-If an MSP database have been added to the *runGC* function inputs then the function returns a table where all patterns that have a match with a DB entry are shown with their name, the other pseudo-spectra will be named UnknownX in the first column of the *variableMetadata* and *dataMatrix*.
+If an MSP database has been added to the *runGC* function inputs then the function returns a table where all patterns that have a match with a DB entry are shown with their name.
+The other non-matching pseudo-spectra will be named UnknownX in the first column of the *variableMetadata* and *dataMatrix*.

 Once **metaMS** have created the pseudo-spectra for each unknown compound in each file, we can start the alignment process.
 This is done by *comparing every pseudospectrum* to each others in order to group/align similar MS spectra between samples.
 As a similarity measure, the weighted dot product is used as it is fast, simple, and gives good results ({% cite Stein1994 %}).
 The first step in the comparison is based on retention, since a comparison of either retention time or retention index is much faster than a spectral comparison.
 Since the weighted dot product uses scaled mass spectra, the scaling of the database is done once, and then used in all comparisons.
 If a pseudo-spectra Y from sample A is similar to pseudo-spectra X in sample B and they have close retention (time or index), the two pseudo-spectra are considered as corresponding to the same compound.
 This process will create the *dataMatrix* and *variableMetadata* outputs, where aligned pseudo-spectra for different samples will belong to the same line in the final *variableMetadata* and will be considered as Unknown compound X.